-When people see cows roaming around a field, they usually think of a farm animals that gives us milk and may eventually end up on your plates, unless they’re vegans or vegetarians.
+When people see cows roaming around a field, they usually think of farm animals that give us milk and may eventually end up on your plates, unless they’re vegans or vegetarians.
 Then they probably think, “What a beautiful animal.”
 The point is, people most commonly associate cows with food, but cow by-products are actually used in a wide variety of places.
 Over 34 million cows are killed each year in slaughterhouses, but only 51 percent of their bodies are used for food because consumers only eat select cuts of meat.
 But if we know one thing about the animal agriculture industry, it is that they are always looking for a way to turn a profit, so many of these “leftovers,” which include hooves, skin, bones, and glands that are used in other ways.

 “Rendering plants” take in these animal parts, as well as entire animals that cannot be eaten by people, and separates them into fats and proteins for many of the unexpected uses you are about to discover.